Recurrent links are supported for any kind of institution.

 Fortunately, we have some strategies that will help you update business bank recurrent links.

 In order to provide a good experience with frequent updates of recurrent business bank links, we suggest the following strategies:

 Recurrent links with guided updates

 Instead of directly asking for a new MFA token as soon as you receive the token_required webhook event, we suggest you wait and ask the final user when you want.
-This, to avoid excess notifications to the users, as we could send this webhook event multiple times a day depending on your recurrent link refresh policy.
+This is to avoid excess notifications to the users, as we could send this webhook event multiple times a day depending on your recurrent link refresh policy.

-To ask for a new token, we suggest you to use our Connect Widget update mode.
+To ask for a new token, we suggest you use our Connect Widget update mode.
 By providing a link_id to the widget, we'll handle the full process, from asking the token to collecting new data for your link.
 As soon as the new refresh is made using the new token, will notify you via webhooks with all data available.

 Hybrid model single/recurrent

 A less recommended strategy is to handle retail banking links as recurrent ones and business banks as single ones.